 Optional Reindeer Glacier Excursion in Kangerlussuaq:

 Your journey to one of the area’s most remarkable glaciers requires transport via a tundra coach, a 4WD vehicle, which is designed to take on the rocky, changeable terrain and gravel roads.
 Along the way, keep your eyes open for the wildlife that resides in the area, namely reindeer and musk oxen, while you let your mind wander while listening to the history and stories of the area narrated by your guide.
 NOTE: This excursion is approx. 4 hours and includes travel over bumpy and uneven roads; it is not recommended for those with bad backs and/or necks.

-Round-trip flight Keflavik/Kangerlussuaq; transfer between airport/ship; shipboard accommodations; digital photo journal of your trip; all meals onboard ship.
+Round-trip flight Keflavik/Kangerlussuaq; transfer between airport/ship; gear on loan (boots); shipboard accommodations; digital photo journal of your trip; all meals onboard ship.
 Subject to change without notice.

 Airfare other than mentioned as included; accommodations other than the ship; transfers not mentioned as included; passport and visa expenses; optional excursions; alcohol, soft drinks and other beverages besides coffee and tea; Wi-Fi; communication charges; all items of a personal nature such as spa and laundry; required travel insurance; gratuities (gratuities will be automatically added to your onboard account; gratuities are adjustable); excess baggage charges; airport departure tax; fuel surcharge may apply.

 Photos © Albatros Expeditions